carolzhou/multiPhATE2/README.md

 	VOGhmms/
 ```

 You must specify in your multiPhate.config file the locations of the data sets that you will be using.
 Although it is recommended that you place your databases in the above directory structure, they can reside anywhere locally on disk, but in any case you must specify the full directory path/filename to a given resource in your multiPhate.config file.
+Script dbPrep_getDBs.py generates a listing of the downloaded data files in dbPrep_getDBs.lst to assist you in copying/pasting the locations of your databases into your multiPhATE configuration file.

 #### SUPPORTING 3rd PARTY CODES